FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 Function expressions usually don't have a name.
 Functions without names are known as an **anonymous functions**.

-This function expression is stored in a variable called `area`:
+This function expression is stored in a variable called `volume`:

 ```js
 var volume = function(width, height, depth) {